Fast quantum circuit cutting with randomized measurements: Fast circuit cutting with randomized measurements

 A natural question is whether the method described in Algorithm~\ref{alg:alg_1} saturates the best possible overhead for wire cutting.
 For example, one might wonder whether a subexponential runtime, or runtime on the order of $2^{ck}$ for some $0 < c < 1$ can be achieved.
 We rule out these possibilities using an information-theoretic lower bound on the sample complexity of a task that reduces to wire-cutting, which we describe in more detail in Appendix~\ref{sec:lower_bounds}.
 Roughly speaking, a procedure for wire cutting enables one to succeed at a difficult quantum state discrimination task by cutting $n$ wires, similar to the lower bounds on classical shadows which appear in~\cite{Huang2020predicting}. \begin{theorem}[Informal] Any procedure for bipartitioning the circuit $C$ through wire cutting necessarily incurs a worst-case overhead of $\Omega(2^k/\veps^2)$. \end{theorem}

 We now explain how the procedure generalizes to multiple applications of the identity in Lemma~\ref{lem:main_channel_lem}.
 Consider a depth-$L$, $n$-qubit quantum circuit comprising rounds $1,\dots,L$ of commuting quantum gates which implements the channel $\mathcal{N}$.
 We say that a subset of the wires in the circuit are \textit{parallel} if and only if there exists an $i\in\{1,\dots,L-1\}$ such that each wire connects a gate applied in round $j\leq i$ to a gate in round $j\geq i+1$.
 In a circuit diagram, this corresponds to a set of wires which may be bisected by a single vertical line.
 Suppose that the circuit may be separated into disconnected sub-circuits by removing $\ell$ subsets of parallel wires, and let $k_1,\dots,k_\ell$ denote the number of wires in each subset.
+In Fig.~\ref{fig:multiple_cuts}, for example, a depth-4 circuit has $\ell=2$ subsets of $k_1$ and $k_2$ parallel wires, respectively, and is partitioned into three disconnected sub-circuits by removing these wires (depicted as inserting a measure-and-prepare operation).
 Then by repeated application of Lemma~\ref{lem:main_channel_lem}, we have